 Spring Cloud Gateway

-casdoor-springcloud-gateway-example is an example on how to use casdoor-spring-boot-starter as a OAuth2 plugin in Spring Cloud Gateway.
-We will show you the steps below.
+The casdoor-springcloud-gateway-example is an example of how to use the casdoor-spring-boot-starter as an OAuth2 plugin in Spring Cloud Gateway.
+The steps to use it are described below.

-After a successful deployment, you need to ensure:
+After a successful deployment, you need to ensure the following:

-Then you can quickly implement a casdoor based login page in your own app with the following steps.
+After that, you can quickly implement a Casdoor-based login page in your own app using the following steps.

-You can use the code of this example directly or combine your own business code.
+You can use the code from this example directly or combine it with your own business code.

 For Apache Maven: